cjreilly/e15/InternetNodegraphService/README.md

   - a standard route with a pattern /hX4da3?sender=address-a&receiver=address-b
   - the receiver must only respond with addresses reversed
   - extra: requests have a timeout feature, which automatically destroys the request
++ Other considerations
+  - issues
+  - extra features

 ## PathIDX
 The PathIDX table is a cross-referenced list for all paths to exist in the system.